-"I have set up a short stay programme which has the lowest length of stay for hip replacements in England - 2.7 days as against the England average of 6.1 days...
+"I set up a short stay programme in 2019 which has the lowest length of stay for hip replacements in England -2.7 days as against the England average of 6.1 days...
 67% of patients are home after 2 nights...
 98.5% patient satisfaction service... readmission rate of 5.1% as compared to the regional average of 7%.
-This has been communicated in xx forums and adopted as best practice standards by xx body."
+This has been communicated in xx forums and adopted as best practice standards by xx body and is now in place across more than 100 trusts in England."